 - Abnormalities in the blood vessels within the brain

-Adequately monitoring the mother during pregnancy, labor, and delivery is imperative to preventing hypoxia at birth.
+Adequately monitoring the mother during pregnancy, labor, and delivery is imperative to preventing hypoxia.
 If your child suffered a birth injury as a result of a negligent medical professional, it is crucial that you contact a medical malpractice attorney as soon as possible to explore legal options available to you.

 - Cerebral Palsy (CP): This congenital disorder impacts the baby’s ability to use their muscles.
 Babies and growing infants who suffer from CP experience floppy or rigid limbs, involuntary motions, and exaggerated reflexes.
 Those who suffer from this condition may require long-term therapy, medications, and surgery.